 Read more: Ukraine Converted Light Aircraft Into Bomber Drones With a 600-km Combat Radius For Attacks on russia

-Although the company does not explicitly state this, the presence of offices not only in Berlin and Munich, but also in Kyiv, and its stated mission - to supply drones to NATO countries and key partners such as Ukraine - clearly suggests that the Virtus is already being used on the battlefield against russia.
+With offices not only in Berlin and Munich, but also in Kyiv, the company's declared mission is to supply drones to NATO countries and key partners such as Ukraine.

 Virtus has a cruising speed of 120 km/h and accelerates up to 250 km/h during its terminal dive toward a target.
 It can remain airborne for up to 60 minutes and carry a payload of up to 5 kilograms.